rahulraghatate/beautiful-jekyll/aboutme.md

 subtitle: Data Scientist and Researcher | Seeking Full-time Opportunities
 ---

-My name is Rahul Vijay Raghatate and I am passionate about applying statistics and machine learning to deliver business value.
+My name is Rahul Vijay Raghatate and I am a Data Enthusiast with business acumen specialized in machine learning algorithms and statistical modeling and analysis.
+Currently, I am inclined towards Deep Learning and Neural Network implementation in spectrum of domains.
+I am working on DNN based speech separation and speaker recognition system as my research project under Prof. Donald Williamson at Indiana University.
+And in the capacity of Data Consultant at Harlem Bee, I am working on Analytics and Visualization for Business Development and Seed Funding Improvement.

 ### Education